 A potential limitation of the above algorithm is that the server maintains aggregate packet loss statistics.
 While the aggregate statistics reflect well the congestion of the server link to the Internet, congestion of network paths to individual clients may vary.
 Thus, enough clients with congested links can make the server use TCP even for clients with uncongested links.
 Conversely, the server may use UDP for an occasional congested client if its connection to the rest of the clients is uncongested.
-The investigation of finer grain algorithms remains a future work.
+The investigation of finer grained algorithms, which would track network conditions at at the client autonomous system or even subnet granularity, is an interesting direction for future future work.
 At this point, we only note that if a UDP response to the congested client is lost, the client will resend its request with the resent flag set, forcing the server to use TCP for this interaction.